tusharj23/inter-iit-web-dev-bootcamp/README.md

 ### `node src/server.js`

-Runs the backend and successfully fetches data from the concerned api
+Runs the backend on the port:5001 and successfully fetches data from the concerned api